 Ubumwe Family Design

 The women pictured below are behind Ubumwe Family Design, IMWE's first partnership.
-Their names are Alvera, Alice, Justine, Epiphanie, Eugenie and Claudine.
+Their names are Alivera, Alice, Justine, Epiphanie, Eugenie and Claudine.
 The word ubumwe translates to "unity" in Kinyarwanda.
 Two years ago, these women had separate tailoring businesses, but they realized there is strength in unity.
 These women came together and formed one collective partnership.
 Their dream is to sell their products in America.
 Each of these products have been handmade by these women.
 Keep scrolling to learn more about these women and their stories!

 Meaning of the Logo